tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Added: 231124 A1 common user agents - HELL! if you want stop them.
 - Updated: 231123, Updated wp-content with better alternatives, htacces with alternatives for AI Protection (my htaccess).
 - Updated: 231117: wp-content htaccess, workswell php 8, admin, htaccess, checked with php8 works great!
 - Updated: 231115, htaccess1 to php8!